A cat running on autumn leaves

 If you have recently adopted an adult cat, make sure that they're settled in their new home before letting them have outdoor time.
 Some cats may have been kept as indoor cats at their previous home and may not be confident enough to leave the house.

 It might take anything from two to six weeks before they want to take their first steps outside.
-Never force them to go outside as this will just make them feel more anxious.
+Never force them to go outside, as this will just make them feel more anxious.
 Try leaving the back door open and see if they want to go out.
 You may have to train them to come back inside - more on this below.

 Will My Cat Come Back if I Let Them Outside?

 You can train your cat to come to you by using treats.
 Call their name and shake the packet of their favourite treats and they’ll soon learn to come running to you.
 Practice this inside from different rooms until your cat always finds you when you call out their name.
-Another idea is to sprinkle some used cat litter around the perimeter of your garden to help establish their territory.

 Keep to a feeding routine and only allow them to go out before feeding time so that they know they’ll get fed when they return.
 This will help if you don’t want your cat to stay out overnight.
 And always feed indoors so your cat knows they’ll get fed when they go back inside.